raveintospace/RickMortyTest/README.md

 -- No Repository layer
 The project does not use several sources to fetch characters (ie network & local cache).
 The Character's Use Case requests the fetch of characters to the datasource, without using a pass-through repository with no added logic, therefore we avoid unnecessary abstraction

+-- Asynchronous Code: async/await instead of completion handlers for API calls and concurrency management.

+-- SwiftUI: Instead of UIKit and Storyboards, SwiftUI was used to embrace a fully declarative UI approach, ensuring a more modern and maintainable codebase.

+-- Testing Framework: Used Testing instead of XCTest to enhance test readability and maintainability.

+-- Some subviews use basic property types (e.g., String, Int, etc.) instead of custom models (e.g., CardCharacter) to enhance reusability across different projects.